validatedpatterns/docs/industrial-edge/troubleshooting.md

 **Cause:** There is a discrepancy between what the git repo says the application should have, and how that state is realized in ArgoCD.

-**Resolution:**

 The installation mechanism currently installs operators as parts of multiple applications when running on the same cluster, so it is a race condition in ArgoCD to see which one "wins."
 This is a problem with the way we are installing the patterns.

-There are
+We are tracking this as #38.